-Course Title: GROWTH AND DEVELOPMENT

-No. of Weeks: 1.5 Weeks (Full time)/ 2 Weeks (Part time)
+Course Title:GROWTH AND DEVELOPMENTNo. of Weeks:1.5 Weeks (Full time)/ 2 Weeks (Part time)Outside Work:80 hours

 Growth and Development course includes the discussion of the nursing implications and fundamental concepts of growth and development, general characteristics, physical, mental, psychosocial and emotional development of pre-school child, school age child, adolescent, young adult, middle adult and older adult.
 It also includes assessment of needs for various age groups.
 Must pass Growth & Development as a pre-requisite to Pharmacology module.